quickapps/docs/en/developers/plugins.rst

 ==================

 QuickAppsCMS is designed to be modular.
-Instead of always having every possible tool or feature in every site's code, you can just have those you're actually going to use.
-QuickAppsCMS's core —what you get when you install it— is like a very basic box of Lego™: a platform and some basic bricks (plugins) to get you started.
+Instead of always having every possible tool or feature in every site’s code, you can just have those you're actually going to use.
+QuickAppsCMS’s core —what you get when you install it— is like a very basic box of Lego™: a platform and some basic bricks (plugins) to get you started.
 You can do a lot with just those basics, but usually you'll want more.

-That's where contributed plugins come in.
-Contributed plugins are packages of code that extend or enhance QuickAppsCMS's core to add additional (or alternate) functionality and features.
+That’s where contributed plugins come in.
+Contributed plugins are packages of code that extend or enhance QuickAppsCMS’s core to add additional (or alternate) functionality and features.
 These plugins have been "contributed" back to the QuickAppsCMS community by their authors.